 - Contact the National Supply Disruption line if you have immediate concerns about PPE supply.
 This service will advise on alternative suppliers.

 National Supply Disruption Line

 Providers should be aware that all supply chains for PPE - NHS as well as private sector - are under pressure with longer times for delivery than usual.
 Every part of the health and care system, including hospitals, is experiencing difficulties in getting PPE.
 No wholesaler has been asked to prioritise NHS provision over the care sector.

 Circumstances and guidance will continue to evolve.
 The COVID-19 team will keep you updated of any changes.
 The Council will do all it can to support providers during this time.
 Please work with us so that we can support the whole sector.
 Make sure you have signed up for regular updates and join the webinars.

-Please find the latest guidance for step down which includes extra precautionary measures being afforded to these more vulnerable patients
+Please find the latest PHE (Public Health England): Guidance for stepdown of infection control precautions and discharging COVID-19 patients for step down which includes extra precautionary measures being afforded to these more vulnerable patients.

 The guidance provides extra precautionary infection prevention and control measures for Covid-19 patients recovering or recovered and remain in hospital or those being discharged home or to residential care.
 The focus is particularly on those who have received critical care and/or those who are immunocompromised and ensuring they complete self-isolation until 14 days from their first +ve test compared with 7 days for Covid+ve patients who don't fall into these categories.